 I studied architecture at Istanbul Technical University and graduated in 2011.
-After graduation working as a professional in the practice of architecture, I found that my perception of architecture is more innovative or experimental than the firms’ I worked for.
-I always wanted to push the limits by bringing different approaches to architecture, by discovering new materials or by integrating other disciplines’ findings into architecture, that of anthropology and biology in particular.
+After graduation working as a professional in the practice of architecture, I found that my perception of architecture is more innovative and experimental than that of the firms I worked for.
+I always wanted to push the limits by bringing different approaches to architecture, by discovering new materials or by integrating other disciplines’ findings into architecture, those of anthropology and biology in particular.

-To pursue my goal, I started the MSArch program at Pratt Institute, in 2013, where I had a chance to examine the innovative ways of architecture, especially new methods of production that I have not experienced before.
-During my studies there, I discerned the aesthetics of organic and medical material with the occasion of Professor David Ruy and Ferda Kolatan.
-Abominable, grotesque appearances through landfills, treatment plants, cemeteries, contaminated locations, shortly, places that people reject to see or act blind on, was my point of interest.
-Although I really enjoyed working on strange aesthetics inspired by living organisms, the work was not beyond a generation of scenes/images.
-Subsequently, I wanted to move beyond by producing the living organism itself instead of copying the aesthetics, form or mechanism of it.
-To reach that goal I worked in Terrefom One since they were using living materials for their installations.
+To pursue my goal, I started the MSArch program at Pratt Institute, New York, in 2013, where I had a chance to examine the innovative ways of architecture, especially new methods of production that I had not experienced before.
+During my studies there, I discerned the aesthetics of organic material working with Professor David Ruy and Ferda Kolatan.
+My point of interest was abominable, grotesque appearances seen in landfills, treatment plants, cemeteries, contaminated locations; places which people reject to see or choose to avoid.
+Although I really enjoyed working on strange aesthetics inspired by living organisms, the work did not go beyond the visual generation of scenes and images.
+Subsequently, I wanted to move onto producing the living organism itself instead of copying its aesthetics, form or mechanism.
+To reach that goal I worked in Terrefom One, who were using living materials for their installations.